ryantd42/NY-Legislative-Git/2023/A779C-2023/bill.md

  IS GREATER THAN THE PROTECTION PROVIDED BY THIS SECTION.
   § 3.
-The division of human rights shall request information from state and local agencies and non-governmental employers  regarding  the  agen-
- A. 779  3

- cies'  and  employers'  use of the exemptions established in subdivision (d) of section 380-b of the general business law for purposes of  hiring and  employment.
+The division of human rights shall request information from state and local agencies and non-governmental employers  regarding  the  agen- cies'  and  employers'  use of the exemptions established in subdivision (d) of section 380-b of the general business law for purposes of  hiring and  employment.
 Within two years of the effective date of this act, the division of human rights  shall  submit  to  the  legislature  a  report concerning  the  results  of such request and any relevant feedback from agencies and employers.
   § 4.
 Paragraph 3 of subdivision (a) of section 380-b  of  the  general
  business  law, as amended by chapter 797 of the laws of 1984, is amended to read as follows:
+  (3) To a person whom it has reason  to  believe  intends  to  use  the information  (i)  in  connection with a credit transaction involving the consumer on whom the information is to be furnished  and  involving  the extension  of  credit  to, or review or collection of an account of, the consumer, or (ii) for employment purposes, EXCEPT THAT A CONSUMER REPORT
+ A. 779--A  4

-  (3)  To  a  person  whom  it  has reason to believe intends to use the information (i) in connection with a credit  transaction  involving  the consumer  on  whom  the information is to be furnished and involving the extension of credit to, or review or collection of an  account  of,  the consumer, or (ii) [for employment purposes, or (iii)] in connection with the underwriting of insurance involving the consumer, or [(iv)] (III) in connection  with  a  determination  of  the consumer's eligibility for a license or other  benefit  granted  by  a  governmental  instrumentality required  by  law to consider an applicant's financial responsibility or status, or [(v)] (IV) to a person in connection with a  business  trans- action  involving  the consumer where the user has a legitimate business need for such information, or [(vi)] (V) in connection with  the  rental or lease of a residence.
+ MAY BE FURNISHED FOR SUCH PURPOSES ONLY IF SUCH REPORT EXCLUDES INFORMA- TION THAT BEARS ON A  CONSUMER'S  CREDIT  WORTHINESS,  CREDIT  STANDING, CREDIT  CAPACITY  OR  CREDIT  HISTORY,  or  (iii) in connection with the underwriting  of insurance involving the consumer, or (iv) in connection with a determination of the consumer's  eligibility  for  a  license  or other  benefit granted by a governmental instrumentality required by law to consider an applicant's financial responsibility or status, or (v) to a person in connection with a business transaction involving the consum- er where the user has a legitimate business need for  such  information, or (vi) in connection with the rental or lease of a residence.
   § 5.
 This act shall take effect on the one hundred twentieth day after it shall have become a law.